rnwonder/solid-date-picker/CONTRIBUTING.md

 - [Collaborating with pull requests](https://github.com/rnwonder/solid-date-picker/pulls)
 -
 ### Themes
 - When adding a new theme, we generally want the file to be in css format.
 That way anyone can use it without having to install any package like sass and the likes.
+Also please make sure it is responsive and accounts for dark mode too.

 ### Issues